DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Introduction

 \paranodot{\checkmark} We introduce MS-PSI, a private set intersection protocol to efficiently search in multiple databases without incurring extra leakage with respect to traditional PSI with pre-computation.

-\paranodot{\checkmark} We propose an asynchronous messaging system that enable journalists to search and converse in a privacy-preserving way.
+\paranodot{\checkmark} We propose an asynchronous messaging system that enables journalists to search and converse in a privacy-preserving way.

-\paranodot{\checkmark} We design \name, a secure and privacy-preserving decentralized document search system that protects the identity of its users, the content of the queries, and to a large extent the collections themselves, from malicious users and third parties.
-We show that \name provides the privacy properties required by journalists.
-Using a prototype implementation of the core cryptographic primitives we show that the system can easily scale to more than 1000 participants even if their document collections have more than 1000 documents.
+\paranodot{\checkmark} We design \name, a secure and privacy-preserving decentralized document search system that protects from malicious users and third parties the identity of its users, the content of the queries and, to a large extent, the journalists' collections themselves.
+We show that \name provides the privacy properties required by journalists, and that the system can easily scale to more than 1000 participants, even if their document collections have more than 1000 documents.